Skip to main content

 • Landfill facilities may not accept used tyres or waste which is liquid, flammable, explosive or corrosive, or from hospitals and medical and veterinary practices.

-• As of 2030 all waste suitable for recycling or other recovery, particularly in municipal waste, shall not be accepted in a landfill with the exception of waste for which landfilling delivers the best environmental outcome.
+• As of 2030 all waste suitable for recycling or other recovery, in particular in municipal waste, shall not be accepted in a landfill with the exception of waste for which landfilling delivers the best environmental outcome.

 The Directive introduces rules on calculating the attainment of municipal waste targets and requires EU countries to put in place an effective quality control and traceability system for municipal waste landfilled (Art.
 5a).